carlwirth/fewd-grp3-final/README.md

    - A general site design were discussed with the end client.
 Kate, the client, was told we were to treat this as if she were a paying client.
       - Based on this, a plan was developed to built the site to client specs.
 Work needed was discussed in our group.
 Strategy was layed out.
 Necessary work was divided up.

-The team members include: Carl Wirth, Cristy Hutchins, Des, and Brandon.
+The team members include: Carl Wirth, Cristy Hutchins, Desiree VanSyckle, and Brandon Bathea.
    - This was a group effort.
 We used Visual Studio Code to build the required code.
 We utilized GitHub as our Repository host.

 Result:  (TBD)